 How long you can stay

-If you’re working for a foreign government or as a private servant in a diplomatic household you can stay for 2 years, or the time given on your certificate of sponsorship plus up to 28 days, whichever is shorter.
+If you’re a private servant in a diplomatic household, you can stay for up to 5 years.
+You can apply for up to 2 years at a time or the time given on your certificate of sponsorship plus up to 14 days, whichever is shorter.

 When you can enter and leave

-You can enter the UK 14 days before the start date on your certificate of sponsorship.
+You can enter the UK on the date your visa starts.

 You may be asked to leave the UK within 60 days if your job finishes early.
 It’s unlikely you’ll have to leave if your visa has less than 60 days remaining.